 Open an interactive chat with Bash

-What are other methods to complement account lockout policies?
+What are potential risks of implementing strict account lockout policies?